mozilla/marketplace-frontend-docs/docs/topics/testing.rst

 Marketplace frontend projects have both unit tests and end-to-end tests.
 These tests help catch regressions, validate user flow, and add confidence the codebase.
-When adding feature, try to look to cover it with test.
+When adding a feature, try to look to cover it with tests.

 Our tests expect that you use the
 `Marketplace API Mock <https://github.com/mozilla/marketplace-api-mock>`_.
 You